Pennsylvania / County

 What is the weather like in Blue Bell, PA year-round?

-Blue Bell experiences all four seasons, with warm summers reaching highs of 86°F and cold winters with lows around 25°F. The area receives about 46 inches of rainfall annually and enjoys sunshine 56% of the year.
-This climate supports a variety of outdoor activities throughout the seasons.
+Blue Bell experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 25°F. The area receives about 46 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter